 Activities in and around wetlands may degrade, pollute, accelerate the aging of or eliminate wetlands.
 Maplewood’s wetland ordinance helps preserve the beneficial functions of wetlands and streams by regulating surrounding land use, educating the public, and encouraging stewardship of wetlands and wetland buffers.

 Maplewood’s wetlands are classified based on quality.
 Required wetland buffer width differs for each classification.
 The city’s Wetland Map (see link below) shows all regulated wetlands and their classifications.
 In addition to the ordinance, Maplewood has developed a guide (see link below) to help residents understand what is permitted in wetlands and wetland buffers.

 - Wetland Management Worksheet (PDF) - Residential Buffer Alterations

 - Wetland Sign (PDF)

 The city encourages residents that live on a wetland to protect the wetland and its upland buffer.
-The 2 important steps you can take are:
+The two most important steps you can take are:

 - Reduce fertilizer and pesticide use near the wetland.

 - Establish a buffer of native vegetation along the wetland edge.